-Whenever site users forgot their passwords they could click the “Forgot Password?” link on the login page.
-This sends the user an email with a password-reset link in it; that link takes the user to a page where they can type in a new password.
+Whenever Finalsite-only site users forget their passwords, they can click the “Forgot Password?” link on the login page.
+The user will receive an email with a password-reset link in it; that link takes the user to a page where they can create a new password.

-The links users click to reset their email are time-sensitive, and will expire after 24 hours.
-If the user hasn't clicked the link and reset their password within that time, they'll have to click "Forgot password?" again to generate a new email with a new link.
+The link they receive is time-sensitive and will expire after 24 hours.
+If the user hasn't clicked the password reset link in their email and reset their password within that time, they'll have to click "Forgot password?" again to generate a new email with a new link.

-If a user is both a Site Admin and a portal user (and those accounts are linked), then resetting their portal account password will also reset their Site Admin password, and vice-versa.
-This will happen even if the portal account is set to a role that is not allowed to self-update passwords.
+Note: If a user is both a site admin and a portal user (and those accounts are linked), then resetting their portal account password will also reset their site admin password, and vice-versa, even if the portal account is set to a role that is not allowed to self-update passwords.

 Integrated database users